A Quick Start Guide

 - Trash – Removes a comment entirely and deletes it from all queues.

-When a new comment arrives, a large number in a circle will appear next to Comments in the left sidebar as a clue that you need to take a look.
+When a new comment arrives, a large number in a circle will appear next to Comments in the left sidebar and at the top as a clue that you need to take a look.

-Our WordPress system is equipped with Akismet, a comprehensive spam filter.
-Akismet should capture all spam comments before they get to you.
-If spam comments ever become a problem for you, please email the TLTC.
+Our WordPress system is equipped with two tools to stop spam.
+WP Zero Spam and Akismet.
+Zero Spam prevents bots from posting comments to your blog, and Akismet is a service that should capture all other spam comments before they get to you.
+If spam comments ever become a problem for you, please contact the TLTC.

 Adding a Page

-There may be situations where you will want to add a page to your main blog.
-You might want to have a “Contact” page, a “Resources” section, or something to that effect.
+There may be situations where you will want to add a Page to your main blog.
+Pages are different from posts in that they will contain “evergreen” material.
+You might want to have a “Contact” page, a “Resources” section, an “About” page, or something to that effect.

 Click on the Pages button on the sidebar, and you’ll see that WordPress has already made a generic About page for you, which you should edit.
 You can edit that with all of your own info.
 Adding more pages is the same procedure as creating a new blog entry.